shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Containers.markdown

   hello docker
   hello docker

->How it works..

-Docker will look at the container's specificlog file from /var/lib/docker/containers/<Container ID> and show the result.
+Docker does this by looking at the container's specificlog file from /var/lib/docker/containers/<Container ID> and show the result.

-###There's more..
+### ~~ Additional Info ~~

 With the -t option, we can get the timestamp with each log line and with -f we can get tail like behavior.